Inside the Convent of St Theresa of Avila

 Also, in the Relics Room (aka Museum), visitors will see St. Theresa’s finger from the right hand.
 There’s also a rosary and a cord that she used to flog herself.

 A small garden where St. Theresa used as a playground when she was a child is still here, too.

-The Spanish love St. Theresa of Avila that they made her as Patron Saint of the nation.
-In the town of Alba de Tormes, an hour drive from Avila, pilgrims will have a glimpse of the Saint’s virtuous heart and arm that are preserved in another Carmelite convent.
+The Spanish love St. Theresa of Avila, and they made her as Patron Saint of the nation.
+In the town of Alba de Tormes, an hour’s drive from Avila, pilgrims will have a glimpse of the Saint’s virtuous heart and arm that are preserved in another Carmelite convent.